Update on daily number of Isle of Wight positive Coronavirus tests and deaths

 Deaths

-The Government Dashboard also records seven new deaths within 28 days of positive test taking the cumulative total to 134 (as of 18th Jan).
+The Government Dashboard also records 2 new deaths within 28 days of positive test taking the cumulative total to 141 (as of 20th Jan).

-It records three new deaths with Covid-19 on the death certificate, taking the cumulative total to 106 (as of 18th Jan).
+It records 9 new deaths with Covid-19 on the death certificate, taking the cumulative total to 115 (as of 20th Jan).

 Last two weeks and two months